 Relay on Mainnet

 The Inter-Blockchain Communication (IBC) protocol enables different blockchains to communicate and transfer assets seamlessly.
 Relayers serve as intermediaries that facilitate this communication by relaying packets of data between interconnected chains.
-A relayer process monitors for updates on opens paths between sets of IBC enabled chains.
+A relayer process monitors for updates on opens paths between sets of enabled chains.
 The relayer submits these updates in the form of specific message types to the counterparty chain.
 Clients are then used to track and verify the consensus state.

 In addition to packet relaying, relayers play a vital role in establishing and managing connections, channels, and clients between various blockchains.
 This functionality fosters seamless interoperability and facilitates asset transfers across different networks.